mareforma.open(path=None, *, ...)

 Return UUID-shaped supports[] entries pointing to claims that do not exist in this graph.
 DOIs and other free-form strings are external references and are NOT flagged.

-Returns list[dict] of {"claim_id", "dangling_ref"} dicts sorted deterministically.
+list[dict] of {"claim_id", "dangling_ref"} dicts sorted deterministically.
 Empty list when the graph is clean.

 classify_supports(values)